JvanKatwijk/swradio-8/README.md

 showing the spectrum of the data sent to the decoder, i.e. after being filtered and shifted.

-One may select among a number of different filterings
+One may select among a number of different filterings:
 * wide, used for e.g. DRM decoding, uses the full 12 k bandwidth;
 * am, used - as the name suggests - for am decoding, uses 9 k;
 * usb, used for smallband decoding in the upper side band, has a width of 2500 Hz;